ARISE-Initiative/robomimic/docs/tutorials/hyperparam_scan.md

 </p>
 </details>

-## Step 2: create config generator
+## Step 2: Create Config Generator

+The next step is create a `ConfigGenerator` object which procedurally generates new configs (one config per unique hyperparameter combination).
+We provide an example in `scripts/hyperparam_helper.py` and for the remainder of this tutorial we will follow this script step-by-step.

-The next step is to define a function that returns a `ConfigGenerator`.
+First, we define a function `make_generator` that creates a `ConfigGenerator` object.
+After this, our next step will be to set hyperparameter values.

 ```python
 import robomimic